The Ultimate Half-Marathon Training Plan

 Here is a suggested 16-week-long training plan.

-There are two so-called ‘easy runs’, which are two shorter distances, and then one longer run planned for the weekend.
+Lets break it down by week: There are two so-called ‘easy runs’ per week, which are shorter distances, and then one longer run planned for the weekend.
 Each week, the ‘easy runs’ get extended by 800 metres, and the longer ones by 1.6 kilometres.
 We’ve also included ‘tempo runs’ from weeks 8 through to 14, during which you’ll want to push yourself to achieve your fastest continuous run without any walking breaks.

 We suggest that you get at least two full rest days per week, and either one or two cross-training sessions to build up your muscle endurance (more on why that’s important later).

 Since we’re all different, you might find yourself progressing faster than the plan foresees.
 Or, you might experience the contrary.
-Treat the table below as your starting point, and if you’re concerned about any symptoms, consult a health professional.
+Treat the table below as your starting point, and if you’re concerned about any pain or physical symptoms, consult a health professional.

 Fabletics Half-Marathon Training Plan